Is it Worth Visiting the Vancouver Lookout at Habour Centre?

 How to Purchase Tickets for the Vancouver Lookout - (Observation Deck of the Harbour Centre)

-One of the questions I had was how to purchase tickets for the Vancouver Lookout.
-It turns out that there is no one selling tickets inside the Harbour Centre and that Vancouver Lookout tickets must be purchased online or using the iPad provided at the ticket counter.
-When I arrived, I was hoping to pay cash, but tickets were credit card only.
-I used my iPhone and was able to purchase a ticket from the Vancouver Lookout’s website instead of using the provided iPad.
-If you have issues purchasing a ticket, there is one agent there who scans the tickets and runs the elevators.
+I used my iPhone and purchased a ticket from the Vancouver Lookout’s website instead of using the provided iPad.
+If you have issues purchasing a ticket, there is one agent who scans the tickets and runs the elevators.
 That person can help you if you are having trouble purchasing your ticket to the Vancouver Lookout.

-Views from the Vancouver Lookout - The Observation Deck of Vancouver's Harbour Centre
+The Observation Deck of Vancouver's Harbour Centre

 Once I exited the elevator, I turned left and began walking around the observation deck of the Vancouver Lookout in a counterclockwise direction.
 I stopped at each window and took multiple photos.
 One of the first photos I took was of the Holy Rosary Cathedral.